kongaskristjan/fire-hpp/README.md

 ## Development

 This library uses extensive testing.
 Unit tests are located in `tests/`, while `examples/` are used as integration tests.
 The latter also ensures examples are up-to-date.
 Before committing, please verify `python3 ./build/tests/run_standard_tests.py` succeed.
+Releases are also tested on many platforms with `python3 ./tests/run_release_tests.py`.

 v0.1 release is tested on:
 * Arch Linux gcc==10.1.0, clang==10.0.0: C++11, C++14, C++17, C++20